lorenzodeinegri/qontainer/README.md

 # Qontainer

-Object oriented programming university course project
+Desktop application developed as a project for the Object Oriented Programming university course.